luxfi/LPs/LPs/lp-3028-x402-payment-protocol.md

 - Facilitators abstract blockchain complexity
 - Compatible with existing HTTP infrastructure

+## Backwards Compatibility

+The x402 protocol is designed to be backwards compatible with existing HTTP infrastructure.
+Services not implementing x402 continue to function normally.
+The protocol leverages the previously unused HTTP 402 status code and standard HTTP headers.

 ## Security Considerations

 - Authorization time bounds prevent replay